mcleodchris/next.chrismcleod.dev/src/posts/2022-04-28-going-independent-again.md

 ---
-title: "Going Independent (again)"
+title: 'Going Independent (again)'
 created: 2022-04-28
 categories:
   - general-life
 tags:
   - activitypub
   - fediverse
   - indieweb
   - openweb
 authors:
   - chris
+redirectFrom: ['/2022/04/28/going-independent-again/']
 ---

 All going well - and DNS willing - this site has been migrated off of Wordpress.com and back to self-hosted.
 That's all well and good, but along the way, the site has picked up a couple of new tricks -